AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node-usage.md

 ---
 id: zeuz-node-usage
-title: Zeuz Node usage
+title: ZeuZ Node usage
 sidebar_label: Usage
 ---

-Zeuz Node can be launched via the CLI from any terminal/cmd prompt.
+ZeuZ Node can be launched via the CLI from any terminal/cmd prompt.
-`node_cli.py` file is the entry point of Zeuz Node.
+`node_cli.py` file is the entry point of ZeuZ Node.

 ## Command Line Interface